 The candidate should demonstrate an appropriate level of skill in the design of experimental protocols and the technical conduct of experimentation related to his/her research.

 - Demonstrate appropriate communication skills

-The candidate should demonstrate that an appropriate level of oral, written and visual communication skills has been acquired.
+The candidate should demonstrate that an appropriate level of oral, written and visual communication skill has been acquired.